 - In a large bowl, whisk together flour, baking powder, and salt.
 Set aside.

-- In a large bowl using an electric mixer, cream butter, sugar, and pink food coloring until fluffy.
+- In a large bowl using an electric mixer, cream butter, sugar, and pink gel paste food coloring until fluffy.
 Add eggs one at a time, mixing well after each addition.
 Add vanilla extract; mix until combined.

 - Add flour mixture to wet ingredients, alternating between flour and milk; mix until combined.